joreilly86/flocode-python-essentials/03-your-engineering-system.md

     Handy, but nothing is saved.
 Once the session closes, the work is gone.

 - **Scripts** - Save your code in a `.py` file so you can rerun it, share it, and version it with Git.
 Even the simplest script teaches you the workflow of running Python from a file.

+- **Notebooks** - Combine code, output, and documentation in one file (`.ipynb`).
+Perfect for exploratory work and technical reports.
+See [04-jupyter-notebooks-101.md](04-jupyter-notebooks-101.md) for details.

 ## How Python Thinks About Programs